pbi-tools/pbi-tools.github.io/docs/_posts/2022-07-05-dataset-deployment-preview-2.md

 In order to limit emitted events to a reasonable selection, each incoming event will have a key generated that concatenates the Event Class, Subclass, and Object type.
 For instance: `ProgressReportBegin|ReadData|Partition`.

-Using the filter expressions provided at **tracing.logEvents.filter**, this determines whether or not to log the event.
+The filter expressions provided at **tracing.logEvents.filter** are used to determine whether or not to log an event.
 Note that those filters do NOT impact summary stats (those have their independent selection mechanism).

 Wildcards (`*`, `?`) are allowed, hence the above example would be matched by any of those filter expressions: